 When is the best time to visit Rome?

-Fall, from September to around mid November, is also a nice time to visit Rome, even though you can expect some shower and the first post-summer thunderstorms.
+Fall, from September to around mid-November, is also a nice time to visit Rome, even though you can expect some showers and the first post-summer thunderstorms.

 What Rome airport to fly into and from?